smckelli/README-Generator/Develop/README.md

 # Developer

-This project was developed by 9, known as 10, who can be reached at <11>
+This project was developed by Scott mcKellps, known as smckelli, who can be reached at <smckelli@gmail.com>

 # URL

-The live link to the project is at <12>
+The live link to the project is at < https://smckelli.github.io/readme-generator/>

 # Repository

-The repository for this project can be seen at <13>
+The repository for this project can be seen at <https://github.com/smckelli/readme-generator>